segunemma2003/nodo-api-backend-payment/NEW_FEATURES_DOCUMENTATION.md

 ## Overview

-This document outlines all new features, API endpoints, and changes made to the Nodopay API system.
+This document outlines all new features, API endpoints, and changes made to the FSCredit API system.

 ---